The Point O’Woods Beach

 - Storage season starts June 15 and vessels must be removed by October 15 – fines apply.

 - A Point O'Woods Sticker must be visibly displayed on the vessel’s upper bow.

-- Owners are responsible for removing their vessels from the beach whenever major storms or higher than normal tides are forecasted.
+- Owners are responsible for removing their vessels from the racks whenever major storms or higher than normal tides are forecasted.

 - Violations of the above will result in the vessel being ticketed.